 The skin is never completely oil free, as it needs sebum for its own health and protection.
 Excess sebum production can happen for any number of reasons, including an inflammatory response due to irritation.
 When too much oil is produced for whatever reason, it gets backed up in the pores, causing clogs and stimulating infection that leads to acne.

 Is Acne Contagious?

-Stress acne is a common occurrence largely because our bodies don’t distinguish between emotional threats, like the stress of a big presentation at work, and physical threats, like a charging lion.
-All threats are the same to our autonomic nervous system, the part of our nervous system responsible for our fight, flight, or freeze response.
-If you’re under a lot of stress, your autonomic nervous system will try to protect you.
+Stress acne is a common occurrence largely because our bodies don’t distinguish between emotional and physical threats.
+All threats are the same to our autonomic nervous systems, the part of our nervous systems responsible for the body’s fight, flight, or freeze response.

-The problem with this is that an elevated heart rate, quickened breathing, and increased sweating doesn’t help with emotional stress the way it might with physical stress.
-But the reason this response leads to stress acne is the negative way our body responds to chronic stress.
-When we experience constant or repeated stressors that trigger our fight, flight, or freeze response, our body becomes less sensitive to the hormones that regulate inflammation throughout our body, hormones like cortisol and adrenaline.
-This can lead to increased inflammation, which can kickstart all kinds of acne, but it can also lead to increased production of these hormones, which can contribute to increased oil production.
+With constant or repeated stressors that trigger the fight, flight, or freeze response, our body becomes less sensitive to the hormones that regulate inflammation 🔥 throughout our body, such as cortisol and adrenalin.
+This dysregulation can lead to increased inflammation, which can kickstart all kinds of acne.
+Stress can also contribute to hormonal changes that increase the skin’s oil production.

 Non-Stress Related Hormonal Acne

 Although stress hormones are one of the main culprits for acne, other hormones can be at fault as well.
 As we delve into some of the external causes of acne, it’s important to remember that all outside causes of acne only produce acne because they affect the three root causes of acne: inflammation, bacteria, and oil production.